-With a Bachelor of Science in Multimedia and Animation degree students gain technical skills needed for a career in animation, and they also build a strong foundation in art and design principles.
+With a Bachelor of Science in Multimedia and Animation degree students gain technical skills needed for a career in animation, and they build a strong foundation in art and design principles.
 Programs typically take four years to complete, and some programs require that additional work be completed as part of the student's practical experience, such as participation in a film competition or completion of a professional portfolio.
 Pursuing a master's degree in the field is an option that can increase one's design skills.